osstsi/.github/profile/README.md

 ### Become a supporter

-*Theres 2 basic ways to contribute*
+*"Theres 2 basic ways to contribute"*

 💸 Donations are the way osstsi devs, teacher's, etc... can always be making much more projects for helping the open source community.